core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * A peer running KUDOS can have none of the pairs above associated with another peer, only one, or both.

-* A peer that has neither of the pairs above associated with another peer, cannot run KUDOS in any mode with that other peer.
+* If a peer has neither of the pairs above associated with another peer, then the peer cannot run KUDOS in any mode with that other peer.

-* A peer that has only one of the pairs above associated with another peer can attempt to run KUDOS with that other peer, but the procedure might fail depending on the other peer's capabilities.
+* If a peer has only one of the pairs above associated with another peer, then the peer can attempt to run KUDOS with that other peer, but the procedure might fail depending on the other peer's capabilities.
 In particular:

    - In order to run KUDOS in FS mode, a peer must be a CAPABLE device.
 It follows that two peers have to both be CAPABLE devices in order to be able to run KUDOS in FS mode with one another.

    - In order to run KUDOS in no-FS mode, a peer must have Bootstrap Master Secret and Bootstrap Master Salt available as stored on disk.

-* A peer that is a non-CAPABLE device MUST support the no-FS mode.
-Note that an exception described in {{non-capable-fs-mode}} exists for non-CAPABLE devices that lack Bootstrap Master Secret and Bootstrap Master Salt.
+* A peer that is a non-CAPABLE device MUST support the no-FS mode, with the exception described in {{non-capable-fs-mode}} for non-CAPABLE devices that lack Bootstrap Master Secret and Bootstrap Master Salt.

 * A peer that is a CAPABLE device MUST support the FS mode and the no-FS mode.

 * As an exception to the nonces being generated as random values (see {{ssec-nonces-x-bytes}}), a peer that is a CAPABLE device MAY use a value obtained from a monotonically incremented counter as nonce.
-This has privacy implications, which are described in {{sec-cons}}.
+Related privacy implications are described in {{sec-cons}}.

   In such a case, the peer MUST enforce measures to ensure freshness of the nonce values.
 For example, the peer can use the same procedure described in {{Section B.1.1 of RFC8613}} for handling the OSCORE Sender Sequence Number values.
 These measures require to regularly store the used counter values in non-volatile memory, which makes non-CAPABLE devices unable to safely use counter values as nonce values.

 As a general rule, once successfully generated a new OSCORE Security Context CTX (e.g., CTX is the CTX\_NEW resulting from a KUDOS execution, or it has been established through the EDHOC protocol {{RFC9528}}), a peer considers the Master Secret and Master Salt of CTX as Latest Master Secret and Latest Master Salt.
 After that: